stewcop23/FREC-Creative-Submission/README.md

 ## The Logistic Map

-This equation was first used to model the populations of a species under varying growth rates, and has since been shown to appear in many other areas of mathmatics such as the mandelbrot set, or liquid convection
+This equation was first used to model the populations of a species under varying growth rates, and has since been shown to appear in many other areas of mathmatics such as the mandelbrot set, or the motion of fluids during convection

-The funamental equation used to calculate this is an "example of how complex, chaotic behaviour can arise from very simple nonlinear dynamical equations", and is given by:
+The fundamental equation used to calculate this is an "example of how complex, chaotic behaviour can arise from very simple nonlinear dynamical equations", and is given by:

 $$x_{n+1} = rx_n(1-x_n)$$

 Where:

-$`x_n`$ is the current population (a rational number greater than 0, but less than 1) (i.e.: 0.1, 0.736483, 0.999999, etc.)
+$`x_n`$ is the current population and is in the set $`\{x_n \in \mathbb{Q} | 0 \lt x \lt 1 \}`$

 The parameter $r$ here refers to the growth rate of the population. $`r > 4`$ will create $`x_n+1`$'s that lie outside of our desired range for $`x_n`$, so only values $`0 < r < 4`$ are considered.